 spaces between paragraphs or other text elements in the page

-So, the first way to add the space between two paragraphs would be to add a new empty paragraph between them.
-You can achieve this by using the characters with in the p tags.
+So, the first method to add the space between two paragraphs would be to add a new empty paragraph between them.
+You can achieve this by using the non-breaking space characters with in the p tags.

 <p>first paragraph here</p>

-You can add as many of these “extra” paragraphs as you need.
+You can add as many of these “extra” paragraphs as you need adding space between paragraphs.
 A slightly better option is to use the line break tag in HTML, which is the <br> tag.